 It shouldn't surprise you when I tell you that there are hundreds if not thousands of blogs dedicated to iOS development.
 I have listed a few of my favorite blogs below, but there are plenty more for you to discover.

 - Over the past few years, Ray Wenderlich has created an amazing team of developers who contribute to his website.
 As a result, Ray puts out high quality content several times a week.
-Together with his team of writers, Ray has also written two books on iOS development.
+Together with his team of writers, Ray has also written several books on iOS development.

 - Cocoa with Love is a blog maintained by Matt Gallagher.
 I wouldn't call Matt's posts light reading by any means.
 Most of the articles that he writes are in-depth, packed with information, and very well written.